Christian Kouakou

-Christian Kouakou Yao (born 1 March 1991) is an Ivorian professional footballer who plays as a forward for Bangladesh Premier League club Bangladesh Police FC.
+Christian Kouakou Yao (born 1 March 1991) is an Ivorian professional footballer who plays as a forward.

 Career

-Born in Abidjan, Kouakou began his career with Toumodi F.C.
+Born in M'Bonoua, Kouakou began his career with Toumodi F.C.

 In the summer of 2007, he moved to Europe signing a contract with R.S.C.
 Anderlecht's academy.
 After three years with the youth teams of Anderlecht, he signed in January 2010 for the Thai side, Muangthong United.

 During the mid-season transfer period of the 2010–2011 season, he was linked with the Belgian Premier Division club KV Mechelen.

 On 31 August 2016, Kouakou joined Nîmes Olympique from Stade Malherbe Caen on a season-long loan deal.
 In September 2018, he terminated his contract with Caen.

 On 4 July 2019, Gabala FK signed Kouakou to a one-year contract, with the option of a second, from MFK Karviná.

-On 2021 Christian Kouakou joined in Bangladesh Police FC.
-He score his two goals against Dhaka Abahani.
+On 2021 Christian Kouakou joined in Bangladesh Police.
+He scored his two goals against Abahani Limited Dhaka.
 He left the club in August 2021 after finishing the season.

-In April 2022, he again joined Bangladesh Police FC for second phase of 2021–22 Bangladesh Premier League.
+In April 2022, he again joined Bangladesh Police for second phase of 2021–22 Bangladesh Premier League.